Dropbox launches Spaces, its ‘smart’ collaboration workspace

 Dropbox offers a variety of pricing plans for individual users or teams.
 A limited Basic version is available for free for individual users, with Plus ($9.99 per month) and Professional ($15.68 per month) tiers adding more storage and additional features such as Smart Sync and offline access, as well as enhanced support.

 Pricing for Dropbox Business starts at $12.50 per user per month, and includes admin features such as two-factor authentication, an admin console and file recovery.

-Advanced ($20 per user per month) and Enterprise (pricing available on request) tiers offer enhancements such as unlimited storage and personalized support.
+Advanced ($20 per user per month) and Enterprise (pricing available on request) tiers offer enhancements such as unlimited storage and personalised support.

 In addition to announcing the availability of Spaces, Dropbox offered details of new features to come.
 That list includes integration with Dropbox Paper, the company’s collaborative word processing tool, which will be accessible alongside Google Docs and Microsoft Office files in Spaces.

 Also on the way: integration with Atlassian’s popular work management application, Trello, that lets users add Dropbox content to Trello cards, and integration with e-signature app, HelloSign.

 There are also a number of artificial intelligence-based features to help users manage files more effectively and stay on top of colleagues working in Spaces.